Looking for a Suboxone Clinic near you? Here’s everything you need to know about how to find a Suboxone treatment provider near you.

 6. Look into methadone clinics in your area, and see if they offer buprenorphine.

-Usually, you’ll come in once a day for medication like methadone or buprenorphine, and gradually earn take-home medication as you adhere to therapy, pass drug testing, and progress in the program.
+Usually, you’ll come in once a day for medication like methadone or buprenorphine, and gradually earn the privilege to take home medication as you adhere to therapy, pass drug testing, and progress in the program.
 Opioid treatment programs are often state or federally funded, making them an affordable option.

 Another advantage of checking out methadone clinics?
-They may be willing to prescribe Subutex on site if you prefer that medication, which many Suboxone clinics aren’t willing to do as it has a higher risk for diversion.
+They may be willing to prescribe Subutex for on-site dosing if you prefer that medication.
+Many Suboxone clinics aren’t willing to do that, as Subutex has a higher risk of diversion.

 Not sure what to expect or still unsure if Suboxone treatment is right for you?
 Check out this helpful video from the Partnership for Drug-Free America, which breaks down what to expect at your first visit at a Suboxone clinic.